YvesCoding/vuescroll/README.md

   <a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/v/vuescroll.svg" alt="Version"></a><a href="https://circleci.com/gh/wangyi7099/vuescroll/tree/dev"><img src="https://img.shields.io/circleci/project/wangyi7099/vuescroll/dev.svg" alt="Build Status"></a><a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/l/vuescroll.svg" alt="License"></a>
 <a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/dm/vuescroll.svg" alt="Download"></a>
 </p>
-<p align="center">Vuescroll.js</p>
+<p align="center">Vuescroll.js - Beautify and enhance your scrollbar</p>

 [中文版README](https://github.com/wangyi7099/vuescroll/blob/dev/README-ZH.md)

-Vuescroll is a virtual, multi function scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue),  it is suitable for both PC and mobile, it implements from [scroller](https://github.com/pbakaus/scroller)，besides scroller's features, it has more features：
+Vuescroll is a virtual, multi function scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue),  it is suitable for both PC and mobile, and it not only implements all features of[scroller](https://github.com/pbakaus/scroller) , but also has more features：
 - Specially design for Vue, is suitable to Vue.
 - Multi Modes
     - `native` mode:  Seem to be native scrollbar, but can costumize styles of scrollbars, it is suitable for PC.
     - `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry, it is suitable for mobile.
     - `pure-native`mode: Use native scrollbars， it is suitable for PC and the users who like native scrollbar.
 - Automatically detect size change of the content and update scrollbar.
-- Expanded `scroller`
+- Extended `scroller`
     - Support push-load.
     - Add `beforeDeactivate` stage in the 3 stages of pullrefresh/pushload to tell user the result of refreshing/loading.
     - Add `goToPage`， `getCurrentPage` api to manipulate page when `paging` is enable.

-In a word, Vuescroll is not only a scrollbar, but you can make a carousel, time picker, a plugin that can automatically detect the size change of content and soon.
+In a word, Vuescroll is not only a scrollbar, but you can make a carousel, time picker, a plugin that can automatically detect the size change of content and so on.

 > Important Tip!
 For the users who use 3.X and want to upgrade to 4.X, please use the following command ,or may upgrade fail::
 ```bash